great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

     For more style conventions that your code should follow consult our :ref:`Style Guide <contributing__style_guide>`

-#. **Execute the template file.**
+#. **Run diagnostics on your Expectation.**

-    The simplest way to do this is as a standalone script.
-Note: if you prefer, you can also execute within a notebook or IDE.
+    Expectations contain a self diagnostic tool that will help you during development.
+The simplest way to run it is to execute the file as a standalone script.
+Note: if you prefer, you can also run it within a notebook or IDE.

     .. code-block:: yaml